wazo-pbx/xivo-blog/content/articles/how-we-test-multiple-xivo-with-terraform.md

 Who is going to glue this all together?
 Our trusted friend [Jenkins](https://jenkins.io) (which you can meet on [http://jenkins.xivo.io](http://jenkins.xivo.io)) is the perfect candidate.
-Here's the summary of his job:
+Here's the summary of [his job](http://jenkins.xivo.io/acceptance-ha):

 ![The steps of the Jenkins job: clone, terraform, configure, test](/public/jenkins-terraform.svg)

 1. Jenkins will fetch the latest code from our
-   [Github repositories](https://github.com/xivo-pbx), because tests or the deploying scripts might change
+   [Github repositories](https://github.com/xivo-pbx) (and [xivo-terraform](https://github.com/sboily/xivo-terraform), because tests or the deploying scripts might change
 2. Jenkins gets ready to test and swears at us for doing such a boring job
 3. Jenkins creates the configuration files for Terraform and runs `terraform apply`
-4. Terraform tells OpenStack to create 2 Debian virtual machines, then installs XiVO on them, which takes less than 15 minutes.
+4. Terraform tells OpenStack to create 2 Debian virtual machines, then installs XiVO on them, which takes about 15 minutes.
 5. Jenkins finalizes the configuration of the XiVO by enabling the HA between the two machines.
 6. Jenkins may now run the automatic tests for the HA, such as verifying data replication, shutting down the master, etc.